[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 Taking care of a newborn requires absolute selflessness, but you do not have to be in it alone.
 You have various options out there that can be of help.
-If your family member or friends are not a viable option, opt for a confinement nanny.
-They know better, and they have been around a lot of babies with various types of behaviors.
+If your family members or friends are not a viable option, opt for a confinement nanny.
+They know better, and they have been around a lot of babies with various types of behaviours.

 A confinement nanny’s task is generally similar across all types, revolving around the mother’s confinement care, newborn care, and completion of basic household chores.
 Not only your CL will help you recover, but having them around also allows you to recuperate smoothly and get a relaxing rest while knowing that other important matters are left in good hands.

 We have compiled several types of confinement nanny services for you to go through!
-Keep in mind that these nannies’ services are all for newly-born infants and mothers during the confinement period only.
-Hence, other types of nannies or babysitters that work solely with infants and take care of older babies are excluded from this list.
+Remember that these nannies’ services are all for newly-born infants and mothers during the confinement period only.
+Hence, other types of nannies or babysitters who work solely with infants and take care of older babies are excluded from this list.

-This is the number one option that most parents would pick, be it first-time or experienced ones.
-With a full-time nanny, you will have 24 hours guidance and supervision in your house.
+This is the number one option that most parents would pick, be they first-time or experienced ones.
+With a full-time nanny, you will have 24-hour guidance and supervision in your house.
 You can learn new knowledge and skills firsthand from watching how the confinement nanny takes care of your baby.

 The job scope of a full-time confinement nanny revolves around the postpartum mom and newborn, with the least priority put on house chores.
-Undoubtedly, the longer they are in your place, the more they would be doing.
-Agencies normally provide a clear task arrangement for their confinement nannies in which they are required to perform household duties, usually twice a week.
+Undoubtedly, the longer they are in your place, the more they will do.
+Agencies normally provide a clear task arrangement for their confinement nannies, who are required to perform household duties, usually twice a week.

 Having a live-in nanny does not mean they are working 24 hours.
-You still have to ensure that they are given rest and privacy from time to time.
+You still have to ensure that they are given rest and privacy occasionally.
 When everything is properly settled, she should also be allowed to take a break.
-For many people, having to adjust to living together and adapt can be tough so you have to consider your own comfortability as well.
+For many people, having to adjust to living together and adapting can be tough, so you have to consider your own comfort as well.

 The only difference between this type and the former is that a daytime nanny will not live with you throughout their service.
-They will have their own working hours, normally begins in the morning and ends around early evening – quite similar to that of office hours.
-Regardless, this will still give them enough time to prepare at least two confinement meals for the mom, complete basic household chores, and tends to your baby.
+They will have their own working hours, normally beginning in the morning and ending around early evening – quite similar to that of office hours.
+Regardless, this will still give them enough time to prepare at least two confinement meals for the mom, complete basic household chores, and tend to their baby.

-One particular advantage about getting a daytime, live-out confinement nanny (often referred to as part-time) is that you get to have more privacy in the evening.
+One particular advantage of getting a daytime, live-out confinement nanny (often referred to as part-time) is that you get to have more privacy in the evening.
 This, of course, comes at a price.
-It may cost a good few hours of your sleep as you will have to wake up at least once or twice throughout the night to feed your newborn.
-However, since you are able to get ample rest in the morning with their presence around, this would not be too physically-taxing to do.
+It may cost a good few hours of sleep as you will have to wake up at least once or twice throughout the night to feed your newborn.
+However, since you can get ample rest in the morning with their presence around, this would not be too physically taxing to do.

-As obvious as it is, it is worth taking into consideration that you will not have a confinement nanny to tend to your baby at night, so plan beforehand with your partner about how to manage the nighttime feedings.
-You can strategize to take turns waking up to tend to your newborn.
+As obvious as it is, it is worth considering that you will not have a confinement nanny to tend to your baby at night, so plan beforehand with your partner about how to manage the nighttime feedings.
+You can strategise to take turns waking up to tend to your newborn.
 You should not be expected to keep waking up every night as you also need to restore your energy by getting sufficient rest.

 As your CL does not have to live together under your roof, you do not have to prepare an extra room for them.
-Does that mean they will cost lower?
+Does that mean they will cost less?
 Not necessarily.
-If your CL is not a local citizen or does not live nearby, she may have to rent a nearby place and the rate would then increase.
+If your CL is not a local citizen or does not live nearby, she may have to rent a nearby place, and the rate would then increase.

 Many parents get a freelance confinement nanny based on other people’s recommendations.
 This is very common as reviews are always useful, especially if they come from people you already know or are close with.

-Apart from that, the job scope is pretty similar in comparison to the previous two, depending on whether she lives in or out.
-You may need to consult them personally to ask about their willingness to complete basic household duties as not all of them would include it in their proposed job guidelines.
+Apart from that, the job scope is similar to the previous two, depending on whether she lives in or out.
+You may need to consult them personally to ask about their willingness to complete basic household duties, as not all of them would include it in their proposed job guidelines.

 In terms of service extension, you might not be able to extend service as they normally have other clients to serve right after your confinement period ends.
 A freelance nanny’s task may not be as crystal clear since there are no official guidelines that you can refer to.
 They may not be willing to do certain household chores like doing the laundry and cleaning the floor.

 Another famous option among first-time parents is the temporary confinement lady.
-Understandably, many couples are uncertain and become a bit wary when it comes to letting a stranger stays inside their house during the critical confinement period.
-Thus, even if they could afford one and can provide the accommodation for a confinement nanny, they still decide to not get one.
+Understandably, many couples are uncertain and become a bit wary when it comes to letting a stranger stay inside their house during the critical confinement period.
+Thus, even if they could afford one and can provide the accommodation for a confinement nanny, they still decide not to get one.

 Be noted that a temporary CL would most likely have their schedule set up beforehand.
-They would go to work at your place according to the set time and after the scheduled time period ends, they may have to leave to the next employer, regardless of whether you wish to extend their service or not.
+They would go to work at your place according to the set time, and after the scheduled time period ends, they may have to leave for the next employer, regardless of whether you wish to extend their service or not.